Family Friendly Bali: Where to Stay - Pros and Cons by Area!

 Kuta:

-Kuta is close to attractions like Waterbom Park and Trans Studio and has many family-friendly resorts featuring excellent kids' clubs.
+Kuta is close to attractions like Waterbom Park & Trans Studio and has many family-friendly resorts featuring excellent kids' clubs.
 However, it’s some people’s least favourite part of Bali.
 Occasional haggling and limited appeal beyond the tourist hotspots may impact your experience if you choose to stay here for the entirety of your vacation.

 Pros: Proximity to key tourist attractions and family-oriented resorts.